Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Recovery from Arrays of identical (noisy) q-cells

 with the maximum value

 corresponding to case where the optimization of the work functional is performed dropping the input energy constraint.

 For all of the functionals that we take into consideration the evaluation of Eq.~(\ref{defcapa}) is challenging.
-This is due to the possibility of super-additive effects.
-For the non-equilibrium free-energy we obtain, by virtue of Eq.~(\ref{freeenergy}):
+This is due to the possibility of super-additive effects {for quantum batteries made of quantum cells which are initially entangled which each other}.
+Using definition (\ref{def:freenuse}) for the non-equilibrium free-energy we obtain, by virtue of Eq.~(\ref{freeenergy}):

-By inspection we notice that the calculation of the above expression is closely related to the minimal output entropy problem since the only non-trivial term is given by the output free energy. \\ In what follows we will focus in particular on the ergotropy capacitance To estimate the role played in ER process by the different type of available resources (e.g. entangled inputs and final global operations), we also define a collection of constrained versions of ${C}_{\ergo}(\Lambda;{{\mathfrak{e}}})$.
-In particular following the schematic of Fig.~\ref{fig: schema} we introduce the {\it separable-input ergotropic capacitance}
+By inspection we notice that the calculation of the above expression is closely related to the minimal output entropy problem since the only non-trivial term is given by the output free energy. \\ In what follows we will focus in particular on the ergotropy capacitance, by definition (\ref{def:ergon})

+To estimate the role played in energy release process by the different type of available resources (e.g. entangled inputs and work-extraction global operations), we also define a collection of constrained versions of ${C}_{\ergo}(\Lambda;{{\mathfrak{e}}})$.
+In particular, following the schematic of Fig.~\ref{fig: schema}, we introduce the {\it separable-input ergotropic capacitance} using definition (\ref{def:sepergon}),(\ref{def:locergon}) and (\ref{def:seplocergon})

 the {\it local ergotropy capacitance}

 and the {\it separable-input, local ergotropy capacitance}

 Simple resource counting arguments impose a (partial) hierarchy between these terms, i.e.